Discord-Net-Labs/Discord.Net-Labs/docs/guides/text_commands/dependency-injection.md

 ---
-uid: Guides.ChatCommands.DI
+uid: Guides.TextCommands.DI
 title: Dependency Injection
 ---

 # Dependency Injection

-The Command Service is bundled with a very barebone Dependency Injection service for your convenience.
+The Text Command Service is bundled with a very barebone Dependency Injection service for your convenience.
 It is recommended that you use DI when writing your modules.

+> [!WARNING]
+> If you were brought here from the Interaction Service guides,
+> make sure to replace all namespaces that imply `Discord.Commands` with `Discord.Interactions`

 ## Setup